How to Be a Digital Nomad and Thrive

 There’s not just one kind of digital nomad.
 The term covers remote workers with stable employment, freelancers working on short-term projects, and entrepreneurs running their own businesses while traveling.

 I assume that if you’re reading this post, the term rings a bell for you.
 You might even have read Chris Guillebeau’s The Art of Non-conformity and decided to make your life one constant adventure.
 You’re either only just embarking on the project, or you’ve already hit the road, but either way, you’re a newbie still unsure what to expect.
 If this sounds familiar, this post is for you – keep on reading!
-I’ll try to paint a picture of living and working on the road for you, and give you some tips to serve as armor on this exciting battlefield.
+I’ll try to paint a picture of living and working on the road for you, and give you some tips on how to be a digital nomad.

 If you’ve already set off down this nomadic path, you’re probably a brave and open-minded individual.
 You cringe at the thought of giving in to the confines of work in a cubicle.
 You want to breathe and be the master of your time.
 Intuitively, you feel there’s more to life than living from vacation to vacation, merely.